JIADE (NASDAQ:JDZG) Shares Set to Reverse Split on Monday, March 23rd

-JIADE Limited (NASDAQ:JDZG – Free Report) shares are set to reverse split before the market opens on Monday, March 23rd.
+Shares of JIADE Limited (NASDAQ:JDZG – Free Report) are set to reverse split on Monday, March 23rd.
 The 1-25 reverse split was recently announced.
-The number of shares owned by shareholders will be adjusted after the closing bell on Sunday, March 22nd.
+The number of shares owned by shareholders will be adjusted after the market closes on Sunday, March 22nd.

-JIADE (NASDAQ:JDZG – Get Free Report) last released its earnings results on Wednesday, December 17th.
-The company reported $0.00 earnings per share (EPS) for the quarter.
+JIADE (NASDAQ:JDZG – Get Free Report) last issued its quarterly earnings results on Wednesday, December 17th.
+The company reported $0.00 earnings per share for the quarter.
 The company had revenue of $0.65 million during the quarter.

 About JIADE